dwhieb/dissertation/README.md

 ### Technical Prerequisites

+#### Cloning this Repository

+This project and all its accompanying data and code are stored in a repository on [GitHub][GitHub].
+In order to run the scripts in this project yourself, or use them with new data, you will need to clone this repository (copy it to your local computer), by following the instructions [here][cloning].
+When this is done, all the necessary scripts will be on your computer, available for you to run.

-#### Node.js
+#### Running Scripts

-Since my preferred programming language is JavaScript, the scripts for this project are written in Node.js, software that allows JavaScript to be run on a local computer.
-Once Node is installed on your computer, any Node script can be run from the command line with the command `node script.js`.
+While the inferential statistics and data visualization for this thesis were undertaken using the R programming language, R is not well suited to large-scale data manipulation or processing of large files (Adler [2010](#Adler2010): 157&ndash;158).
+Therefore it is generally recommended that data preprocessing be conducted using other programming languages.
+In linguistics, this is typically done with Python.
+However, since the programming language I am most comfortable with is JavaScript, the scripts for this project are written in Node.js, software that allows JavaScript to be run on a local computer.

 Node also comes with the Node Package Manager (npm), which allows you to install packages that other programmers have written in Node.
-Any public package in the npm registry may be installed by running `npm install package-name` from the command line. npm also allows you to run scripts within a project from the command line.
-For example, this project has a script called `copy-pdf`, which copies the compiled LaTeX PDF from `src/main.pdf` to `dissertation.pdf`.
-These project-specific scripts can be run on the command line following the format `npm run copy-pdf`.
+Any public package in the npm registry may be installed by running `npm install {package-name}` from the command line.

 For more information about Node.js and npm, visit the [Node.js][Node] and [npm][npm] websites.

 You will need to download Node and npm in order to run most of the scripts in this project.
 You can download both pieces of software from the [Node.js web page][Node].
 The scripts in this repository were written using Version 12 of Node, so you may need to download that specific version in order for the scripts in this project to work correctly.

-#### Cloning this Repository

-In order to run the scripts in this project yourself, or use them with new data, you will need to follow these steps:

-1. *Clone* this repository (copy it to your local machine).
-Instructions for cloning a repository may be found [here][cloning].
+Once Node is installed on your computer, any Node script can be run from the command line with the command `node {filename}`.

+npm also allows you to run save commonly-used command-line commands as project-specific scripts, saving you from having to retype the command and all its arguments each time you want to run it.
+You can run any of the npm scripts in this repository from the command line following the format `npm run {script-name}`.

+#### Installing the Project

-1. Install the necessary packages for this project by navigating to the root folder of this project in the command line and running `npm install`.
+Once you have cloned this repository and installed npm and Node, install the necessary packages for this project by navigating to the root folder of the repository in the command line and running `npm install`.

 ### Stage 3: Data Collection